LinkedInLearning/performance-spring-3158745/CHALLENGE-STARTUP.md

 ## Instructions

-For this challenge, modify the demo-client application startup configuration to report only the start-up events that are initiated by spring.boot
+For this challenge, modify the demo-client application startup configuration to report only the start-up events that are initiated by the spring.boot framework.

 HINT: Apply a filter to the BufferingApplicationStartup instance in the main() method of DemoClientApplaction.java